iann0036/tf-cfn-provider/docs/providers/cloudflare/SpectrumApplication.md

 `Type` - (Requried) The type of DNS record associated with the application.
 Valid values: `CNAME`.

+`Name` - (Required) The name of the DNS record associated with the application.i.e. `ssh.example.com`.

 `Name` - (Required) Fully qualified domain name of the origin e.g. origin-ssh.example.com.